S1mpleAsia/tiny-db/README.md

 ## Architecture

 TinyDB is built bottom-up as a set of layered packages.
-Each layer corresponds to a chapter (or group of chapters) in the book.

 ```
                  database/sql  ──▶  driver/            (JDBC-equivalent driver)